pavles6/typescript-graphql-boilerplate/README.md

 - Support for docker containerization for production

 ### Setting up
-- Environment variables:

-   You need to create .env and .docker.env files, both should have 2 env variables: PORT and COOKIE_SECRET.
+- You need to create .env and .docker.env files, both should have 2 env variables: PORT and COOKIE_SECRET.

 - To create docker containers as listed in docker-compose.yml, you'll have to first build this app by running `docker build -t your_container_tag .`, and then `docker-compose up -d`